betagouv/ClasseA12/README.md

 `/buckets/classea12/collections/contacts/`: `record:create` access to the `system.Authenticated` users (each form submission will use a unique ID to create the contact, preventing anyone to request the list of contacts).
 List of people registered to the newsletter.

+#### User profiles

+`/buckets/classea12/collections/profiles/`: `record:create` access to the `system.Authenticated` users, and read access to everyone (anonymous users).
+A profile will then be added to the user account record.
+The profile will hold any public information about a user (their name, bio...).

+#### Comments

+`/buckets/classea12/collections/comments/`: `record:create` access to the `system.Authenticated` users, and read access to everyone (anonymous users).
+A comment will link a profile ID to a video ID.

 # Deployment

 - Kinto is hosted on an [alwaysdata](https://www.alwaysdata.com/) [account](https://kinto.classea12.beta.gouv.fr/v1)